PriyanshuKansal82/random_gif/README.md

 - 🎥 **Instant GIFs** – One click, one random GIF.
 - 🌈 **Explore Variety** – GIFs from all emotions, reactions, and themes.
 - 🎨 **Custom or Surprise** – Choose what you want or let the app decide.
-- 💾 **Share or Save** – Easily download or share your favorite GIFs.

 ---